Guidance for Returning Officers - Assistance with voting for disabled voters

 Every person should be able to register and vote without facing barriers.

-This guidance provides information and advice on the actions you and your staff can take to help remove some of the barriers and challenges disabled voters face when voting at the polling station.
+This guidance provides information and advice on the actions you and your staff can take to help address the barriers and challenges disabled voters face when voting at the polling station.
 It aims to support you in:

 • identifying and providing equipment at polling stations which will enable or make it easier for disabled voters to vote independently and in secret